3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 Execute`ssh` and `ssh-copy-id` without any parameter to check if this tools are installed.

 Build your ssh-keygen with `ssh-keygen`
-If your target will be only one client shall be possible to access the server via ssh than keep the filename as it is.
+If you wish that only one client shall be possible to access the server via ssh than keep the filename as it is.
 If not than change it to the client name.
 In my case **mx_client_id_rsa** After the keygen is done you will find two files.
-Please be shure you don't give your private key outside of your hands.
+Please be sure you don't give your private key outside of your hands.
 For this we use the `ssh-copy-id` tool.

-`ssh-copy-id -i ~/.ssh/mx_client_id_rsa.pub user@144.76.69.153`
+`ssh-copy-id -i ~/.ssh/mx_client_id_rsa.pub user@xxx.xxx.xxx.xxx`

 Please check directly afterwards with a new terminal that the credentials are working and you can connect to the server.

+If you use Windows for administration of your server than please use Git for Windows [https://gitforwindows.org/](https://gitforwindows.org/)
+Included in the git bash you will find `ssh-copy-id`

 Check with `cat .ssh/authorized_keys` that only **one** key is available.
-If you add further key's, please check after copy that only the amoung you want are available.
+If you add further key's, please check after copy that only the among you want are available.
-Logout from your user account ssh session.

 Execute `nano /etc/ssh/sshd_config`and **add** the following parts.
 ```